KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-FlipClock by MarcLandis](https://github.com/MarcLandis/MMM-FlipClock)

 1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. ESLint issues:
+   - MMM-FlipClock.js: Line 225, Column 13: 'tick' is assigned a value but never used. (rule: no-unused-vars)

 ### [MMM-Flo by kagjerde](https://github.com/kagjerde/MMM-Flo)